Pay by Bank

 Furthermore, it is possible for a bank to charge the user additional fees (separately) for an instant scheme, but this will become less common as markets adapt.

 By default (with the exception of Denmark) the local instant payment scheme is used for the payment if it is supported by the bank, otherwise the non-local scheme is used.
-If Country is DK then there is no default and the Scheme must be specified.
+If Country is DK then the Scheme must be specified – there is no default because there are two instant schemes available.

 If your API call specifies the instant scheme but the bank doesn’t support it, then the non-instant scheme is used.
 However, the API returns the value that you sent, even after the funds arrive on Mangopay’s account and the Status becomes SUCCEEDED.